 Loading your NetSpend Prepaid Card

-There is the traditional way of going to one of the different grocery stores or convenience stores and loading money, and they offer over 130,000 different locations that you can go to.
+You can load money to your card by going to one of the many grocery or convenience stores and loading money.
+They offer over 130,000 different locations that you can go to.
 With NetSpend, there are several other ways that you can use that don’t require you to get in your car.

 Unlike most prepaid cards, you can set up a direct deposit directly to your NetSpend card.
 It works just like a regular direct deposit to any other account.
 It’s a great way to get access to your money quickly.

-Maybe you don’t want to sync your card with direct deposit, in that case, you can load your card by snapping a picture of your check.
-NetSpend has an app that you can use to load money on your card by taking photos of the check, this is a standard technique used by banks to deposit money, but it’s reached the prepaid debit card market.
+Maybe you don’t want to sync your card with direct deposit, in that case, you can load your card by snapping a picture of your paper check through the Mobile Check Load feature on the Netspend app.

-If you hold a NetSpend card, you can send money directly to other NetSpend cardholders, making it a great option to send money to your friends or family that are also cardholders.
+If you hold a NetSpend prepaid Mastercard or Visa, you can send money directly to other NetSpend cardholders, making it a great option to send money to your friends or family that are also cardholders.

 The Fees